 - The greens one’s weights 25 lbs (10 kg)

 Are Bumper Plates the Same as Olympic Plates?

-However, those who wish to have quality bumper plates for personal use under this certification can do so, but they have a high cost.
+However, those who wish to have quality bumper plates for personal use can also go for IWF-certificated bumper plates, but this will cost them more definitely.

-Because of this, many fitness brands have designed bumper plates that match the quality standards provided by this certification but at lower prices, even though the IWF does not endorse them.
+But also, many fitness brands have designed bumper plates that match the quality standards provided by IWF certification but at lower prices, even though the IWF does not endorse them.